 While the eggplant is sitting with the salt, prep the rest of the vegetables.
 In total, I used one small eggplant, one red bell pepper, one zucchini, and one red onion.
 This amount of vegetables made enough for about six sandwiches.
 However, any leftover vegetables can be tossed in a salad, a pasta, or warmed and eaten as a side dish.
 So, don't worry about having extra.
 It won't go to waste.

-Roasting the Vegetbles
+Roasting the Vegetables

 Put all the vegetables in a large mixing bowl with 2 tablespoon of olive oil and a generous amount of salt and pepper.
 Toss all the vegetables together then spread out on a sheet pan lined with parchment paper.
 You may need to use two sheet pans depending on how big your vegetables are.
-Roast the vegetables in a 400°f oven for 30 to 35 minutes, flipping halfway through.
+Roast the vegetables in a 400 degrees F oven for 30 to 35 minutes, flipping halfway through.
 The vegetables are done when they are tender and slightly browned.
 Take them out of the oven and let them cool slightly.

 Pesto Mayo

 While the vegetables are roasting, take a minute to throw together some pesto mayo.
 Combine 3 tablespoon of pesto (you can find the pesto recipe in last week's sandwich post here) with ½ cup mayo.
 This amount will be enough for four sandwiches.
 If you make extra, you can store the mayo in the fridge for up to a week.
+For more ideas on homemade condiments, I have a whole post dedicated to them.

 Putting the Sandwiches Together

 The bread typically used for a panini is an Italian bun or sandwich roll.
 I am using Udi's Gluten-Free Hotdog Buns.
 I would prefer Kinnikinnick Buns, but my local grocery store was out.
-The Udi's ones, make a decent substitute.
+The Udi's ones make a decent substitute.
 If you have to eat gluten-free as I do, hotdog buns make a fantastic sandwich bun.

-To make the sandwiches cut the bun in half, spread the pesto mayo on, then top with the roasted vegetables.
+To make the sandwiches, cut the bun in half, spread the pesto mayo on, then top with the roasted vegetables.
 A sandwich like this needs some cheese to tie it all together.
 I used provolone, which added a sharp flavour to the sandwich.
 You can use mozzarella, swiss, or whatever else you would prefer.
 Put the cheese on, then put the sandwich on your super expensive and fancy panini press.
 Oh, you don't have one of those...yeah, me either.
 Let's see how to turn this vegetable sub into a vegetable panini without expensive equipment.

 Pressing Paninis Without A Panini Press

-To toast and press a panini without a panini press, we are going to go as low tech as we can get.
-Heat two pans over medium-high heat.
-Brush the sandwiches, top and bottom with olive oil, then place in one of the pans.
-Put the other pan on top of the sandwiches and press straight down.
 Leave the sandwich alone for a minute or two, or until golden brown on the bottom.
 Flip the sandwich over and do the same thing.
-The panini is ready when the bread is toasted, and the cheese is melted.
-If you notice that the bread is getting a little too dark, but the cheese isn't melting, you may want to put the sandwich in the oven on 350°f for a few minutes to heat it through.
+The panini is ready when the bread is toasted and the cheese is melted.
+If you notice that the bread is getting a little too dark but the cheese isn't melting, you may want to put the sandwich in the oven on 350 degrees F for a few minutes to heat it through.

 I used a grill pan to make my panini, but you don't have to.
 The only reason I used it is that I have it.
 The only reason I have it is because it was given to me by T-fal last year.
 Use what you have, that's kind of the whole point.

-Roasted Vegetable Panini
+The Finished Roasted Vegetable Panini

 After a few minutes of squishing a sandwich between two pans, we have a delicious roasted vegetable panini with pesto mayo and provolone cheese.
 If you would like the sandwich to have a little more acidity, you can marinate the vegetables in balsamic vinegar or drizzle the sandwich with a balsamic reduction after it is cooked.
 Either way, that acidity will make the flavour of the sandwich really pop.